The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 echo " 'eco' was a typing error."

-All three will say “there is no such command as eco
+All three will say “there is no such command as eco” and then run the echo command.

 Hopefully, some code will clarify what happens in different situations;